-A one-button voice reminder for someone you love with dementia
+A voice reminder for dementia

-Built by a family who needed it for their own mum.
-Now ready for yours.
+“Built by a family who needed it for their own mum.”

 Best suited for